Income Tax Calculator FY 2023-24

 - Step 4: Tax Breakdown – In this step, the calculator calculates the total tax as per the new scheme as well as per the old scheme.
 Also, it determines how much more needs to be invested for effective tax saving.
 Furthermore, taxpayers can go back at any step and change the values as required.
 Additionally, the calculator suggests the best investment options to save tax further.

-The Income Tax is calculated on the basis of the income tax slab applicable to the taxpayer, and the net income.
-You can follow the following steps to calculate the income tax for any financial year 2021-22:
+The Income Tax calculation is on the basis of the income tax slab applicable to the taxpayer, and the net income.
+You can follow the following steps to calculate the income tax for any financial year 2023-24:

 Step-1: Calculate the Gross Total Income

-You must calculate the gross total income under the different heads of income.
+You must calculate the gross total income under the following different heads of income.

 - Income From Capital Gain– Add the long term and short term capital gains to your gross income.
 Not all capital gains are taxable at a slab rate.
 Hence, you must be careful about the rate of tax applicable.